The Discrete Gaussian model, I. Renormalisation group flow at high temperature: The renormalisation group map

 Note that only $T\subset X$ contribute because, by definition of $\cE K_{j}$, the whole expression vanishes when $Z \not\in \cS_{j+1}$.
 With this definition, it follows that \eqref{eq:reblock-K-4} can be recast as

 which has the desired form.

-{If we assume that $K_j$ obeys the lattice symmetries and the periodicity condition, then it is also apparent from the expressions that $K_{j+1}$ has the same properties, since $U_{j}$ and $U_{j+1}$ also satisfy them.} Similarly, the factorisation property is inherited from that of $e^{U_j}$, $e^{U_{j+1}}$ and $K_j$. \end{proof}
+If we assume that $K_j$ obeys the evenness, lattice symmetries and the periodicity condition, then it is also apparent from the expressions that $K_{j+1}$ has the same properties, since $U_{j}$ and $U_{j+1}$ also satisfy them.
+Similarly, the factorisation property is inherited from those of $e^{U_j}$, $e^{U_{j+1}}$ and $K_j$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:H_j_E_j_estimate}]

 Evaluating the expectation $\Eplus U_j$ on the right-hand side of \eqref{eq:evolution_of_U} explicitly gives, using \eqref{eq:general_RG_step3}, the fact that $\zeta$ is centered and invariant under lattice rotations and \eqref{eq:integral_of_charge_q},